Poundland: 1990s: Formation and early history

-Poundland was co-founded by Dave Dodd and father and son team Keith and Steven Smith in April 1990 with a starting capital of just £50,000 and an office in Sedgley.
+Pound Land Limited was co-founded by Dave Dodd and father and son team Keith and Steven Smith on 25 April 1990 with a starting capital of just £50,000 and an office in Sedgley.
 The firm was funded by a loan from Keith Smith, who had set up the wholesaler and discount store Hooty's in 1963.
-The first pilot shop opened in December 1990 in the Octagon Centre, Burton upon Trent and managed a turnover of £13,000 from 624 products on its first day of trading.
+The first pilot shop opened in December 1990 in Burton upon Trent and managed a turnover of £13,000 on its first day of trading.
 Previous attempts at opening pilot shops had failed after being turned down by landlords who had reservations about allowing such a shop to operate and doubted the single-price concept would be successful in the UK.

 By the end of the first year, Poundland was operating from several shops and had turned over £1 million, with a profit of £6,000.
 Growth continued throughout the early 1990s, with six shops by December 1991 and a further seven a year later.
 In 1995, Steven Smith failed to plan for more warehouse space and retail growth pushed their storage capacity past its limits.
 In response to unacceptably high stock theft, a new 130000 sqft warehouse was built, although it reduced profits from £850,000 in 1994 to £400,000 in 1995.
 Operational difficulties were resolved throughout 1996, when a new office in Hong Kong opened to support product sourcing and operations in the UK.